petermr/tigr2ess/epmcSearches/eupmc_documentation.md

   ![](assets/TITLE_tulsi.png)

-  **Here we get a clear picture of Advanced search that how it eliminate the false-positive ,when we are using "tulsi" we get so many hits because it search tulsi as a name of human-being(tulsi) but after using TITLE:"tulsi" it give only 56 hits ,only regarding scientific query.**
+  **Here we get a clear picture of `Advanced search ` that how it eliminate the false-positive ,when we are using "tulsi" we get so many hits because it search tulsi as a  word which mean it can be name of any human-being(tulsi) but after using `TITLE:"tulsi" ` it give only 56 hits ,that means we get ourresults only regarding scientific query.**